 ESSA is a clinical stage pharmaceutical company, focused on developing novel and proprietary therapies for the treatment of prostate cancer with an initial focus on patients whose disease is progressing despite treatment with current standard of care therapies, including second-generation antiandrogen drugs such as abiraterone, enzalutamide, apalutamide, and darolutamide.
 The Company believes its latest series of investigational compounds, including its product candidate EPI-7386, have the potential to significantly expand the interval of time in which patients with castration-resistant prostate cancer ("CRPC") can benefit from anti-hormone-based therapies.
 Specifically, the compounds are designed to disrupt the androgen receptor ("AR") signaling pathway, the primary pathway that drives prostate cancer growth and prevent AR activation through selective binding to the N-terminal domain ("NTD") of the AR.
-In this respect, the Company's compounds are designed to differ from classical non-steroid antiandrogens.
-These antiandrogens interfere either with androgen synthesis (i.e. abiraterone), or with the binding of androgens to the ligand-binding domain ("LBD"), located at the opposite end of the receptor from the NTD (i.e. "lutamides").
-A functional NTD is essential for activation of the AR; blocking the NTD inhibits AR-driven transcription and therefore androgen-driven biology.
+In this respect, the Company's compounds are designed to mechanistically differ from classical non-steroid antiandrogens.
+These antiandrogens interfere either with androgen synthesis (i.e., abiraterone), or with the binding of androgens to the ligand-binding domain ("LBD"), located at the opposite end of the receptor from the NTD (i.e., "lutamides").
+A functional NTD is essential for the functionality of the AR; blocking the NTD inhibits AR-driven transcription and therefore androgen-driven biology.

-The Company believes that the transcription inhibition mechanism of its preclinical compounds is unique and has the potential advantage of bypassing identified mechanisms of resistance to the antiandrogens currently used in the treatment of CRPC.
+The Company believes that the transcription inhibition mechanism of its preclinical compounds is unique and has the potential advantage of bypassing several of the identified mechanisms of resistance to the antiandrogens currently used in the treatment of CRPC.
 The Company has been granted by the United States Adopted Names ("USAN") Council a unique USAN stem "-aniten" to recognize this new first-in-class mechanistic class.
-The Company refers to this series of proprietary investigational compounds as the "Aniten" series.
+The Company refers to this series of proprietary investigational compounds as the "aniten" series.
 In preclinical studies, blocking the NTD has demonstrated the capability to prevent AR-driven gene expression.
 A previously completed Phase I clinical trial of ESSA's first-generation agent, ralaniten acetate ("EPI-506") administered to patients with metastatic CRPC ("mCRPC") refractory to current standard of care therapies demonstrated prostate-specific antigen ("PSA") declines, a sign of inhibition of AR-driven biology.
 This inhibition, however, was neither deep nor sustained enough to confer clinical benefit and the Company made the decision to develop a more potent next generation drug which would also have a longer half-life.
-The Company has done so and is now in clinical trial with this next generation Aniten, EPI-7386.
+The Company has done so and is now in clinical trial with this next generation aniten, EPI-7386.

 According to the American Cancer Society, in the United States, prostate cancer is the second most frequently diagnosed cancer among men, behind skin cancer.
-Approximately one-third of all prostate cancer patients who have been treated for local disease will subsequently have rising serum levels of PSA, which is an indication of recurrent or advanced disease.
-Patients with advanced disease often undergo initial androgen ablation therapy using analogues of luteinizing hormone releasing hormone or surgical castration; this approach is termed "androgen deprivation therapy" ("ADT").
-Most advanced prostate cancer patients initially respond to this androgen ablation therapy; however, many experience a recurrence in tumor growth despite the reduction of testosterone to castrate levels, and at that point are considered to have CRPC.
+Approximately one-third of all prostate cancer patients who have been treated for local disease with curative intent will subsequently have rising serum levels of PSA, which is an indication of recurrent disease with or without development of distant metastasis.
+Patients with recurrent disease as indicated by rising PSA usually undergo initial androgen ablation therapy using analogues of luteinizing hormone releasing hormone or surgical castration; this approach is termed "androgen deprivation therapy" ("ADT").
+Most of these patients initially respond to this androgen ablation therapy; however, many experience a recurrence in tumor growth despite the reduction of testosterone to castrate levels, and at that point are considered to have CRPC.
 Following diagnosis of CRPC, patients have been generally treated with antiandrogens that block the binding of androgens (darolutamide, enzalutamide, apalutamide or bicalutamide) to the AR, or inhibit synthesis of androgens (abiraterone).
-More recently, significant improvements in progression-free survival have been achieved by utilizing this latest generation of antiandrogens in combination with ADT earlier in the disease natural history, in newly diagnosed metastatic prostate cancer.
+More recently, significant improvements in progression free survival and overall survival have been achieved by utilizing this latest generation of antiandrogens in combination with ADT earlier in the disease natural history (i.e HSPC and nmCRPC).